ADH36/Onlinehub/README.md

-# ONLINE HUB - Army Consultancy & Development Company
+# ONLINE HUB - Consultancy & Development Company

-A professional website for ONLINE HUB, a consultancy and development company specializing in army-related services, website development, mobile applications, and more.
+A professional website for ONLINE HUB, a consultancy and development company specializing in business services, website development, mobile applications, and more.

 ## Features